Viewing properties for a workgroup - Amazon Redshift

 Viewing properties for a workgroup

-In Amazon Redshift Serverless, a workgroup is a collection of resources available for use.
+In Amazon Redshift Serverless, a workgroup is a collection of compute resources available for use.
 When you choose Amazon Redshift Serverless, in the Amazon console, you can choose Workgroup configuration from the navigation menu to view a list.
 You can use the Search box to find workgroups that meet your search criteria.
 Each workgroup entry has a few properties displayed:

 • Workgroup - The name of the workgroup.
 You can select it to view and edit the workgroup's properties.